 In 2017, about 15 percent of all drug overdose deaths involved the methamphetamine category.

-Meth is a human-made stimulant used by soldiers during World War II to keep themselves awake and alert.
+Meth is a human-made stimulant that was soldiers during World War II to keep themselves awake and alert.
 In the 1970s, the drug was added to the Schedule II list of controlled substances.

 A person overdosing on Meth may show the following signs: